oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 **Note**:

 > You will be using this URL later.
-If you relaunch the tunnel, a new URL will be created that you need to use in Workflows.
+If you restart the tunnel, a new URL will be created that you need to use in Workflows.

-### Populating the todo items

-In this step, you will create several todo items.

-1. In a browser, go to http://localhost:3000
-2. Sign in to the application.
-You can use one of the following users:
-    - User: trinity@whiterabbit.fake, password: Zion
-    - User: bob@tables.fake, password: correct horse battery staple
-3. Enter several todo items

-{% img blog/workflows-workshop/Workflows_todoapp.jpg alt:"Todo application with several items" %}{: .center-image }

 ## Building the Todo Report flow
 In this section, you will build a flow that does the following: